 What does it mean to die to self?

 There is nothing wrong with the phrase “die to self.”
 The problem is we read it through religious lenses instead of gospel lenses.
 We think, “I have to stop being who God made me to be.
 I have to pretend I’m somebody else – someone who doesn’t enjoy wine, one woman, and song.”
 That’s a dehumanizing doctrine of demons.

 “Die to self” means “Trust Jesus instead of self.”
 It means live each and every day out of the glorious relationship you have with the Lord.
-It means, don’t fall back to the inferior ways of the flesh that you walked in when you were a sinner or religious, but stand firm in the freedom of Christ.
+It means, don’t fall back to the inferior ways of the flesh that you walked in when you were an unbeliever, but stand firm in the freedom of Christ.

 This is the point Luke was trying to make.
 The trusting life is an adventure.
 It’s good to remind yourself daily that “God is for me.
 How can I fail?”
 Conscious of your loving Father’s acceptance and approval, you will soar on eagles’ wings.
 And when you apprehend, by faith, the inexhaustible riches of his grace, the whole world benefits.